WRITTEN BY: Karina Karazhbey

 - Regarding paid time off… Do you have any unused vacation/sick days?
 Sometimes, the firm will pay you a lump sum for the unused days.

 - Regarding your remaining income you’ll receive from the company… Discuss your severance package and ensure you have all the details of your payout.

 - Regarding your equity… If you have equity in the company, get clarity on your vested vs. unvested RSU shares, your ESPP plan, or your ESOP plan.
 You also will have limited time to make a decision with your stock options.
 Most of the time you will have 90 days to exercise any vested (but not yet bought) stock options.
 You need to know if they Incentive Stock Options or NQ and the corresponding tax treatment for exercising (as well as how it will effect your cash flow.)

 - You have options as to what to do with your employer 401k...
-You can roll it over to a new IRA (as a lot of our clients do as we will have more varied investment options than a typical 401k plan offers & doing so will allow you to diversify/separate these funds from your employer entirely), or you can wait to roll it into your new 401k at your next job, or leave it as is (we don't recommend this one!)
+You can roll it over to a new IRA (as it may offer you more varied investment options than a typical 401k plan & doing so could allow you to diversify/separate these funds from your employer entirely.
+Another options is that you could wait to roll it into your new 401k at your next job, or you could leave it as is.

 Once you have a bit more clarity on what your rights & benefits are through the firm, take a look at your current finances and consider the following:

 As you are looking for a job, you want to have an adequate emergency fund liquid and available.
 You want to build up a cash reserve of 3-6 months’ worth of living expenses.

 Where are the areas you can cut back on?
 Now is the time to reduce miscellaneous/ unnecessary spending while cash flow is tighter.
 Did you have any bigger purchases on the horizon?
 If so, you may want to put a hold on these until you have stable income coming in.
 Don’t rush into buying a house, car, etc. while you don’t know what your future income will look like.